sapcc/limes/docs/operators/config.md

 Converged Cloud ([see above](#compute-nova-v2)).
 For each such flavor, it uses the Ironic node's resource class to match it to a flavor with the **same name**.

-The `params.flavor_aliases` parameter has the same semantics as the respective parameter on the `compute` service type, and should have the same contents as well (unless you like unnecessary confusion).
+The `params.flavor_name_pattern` and `params.flavor_aliases` parameters have the same semantics as the respective parameters on the `compute` service type, and should have the same contents as well (unless you like unnecessary confusion).

 ```yaml
 capacitors: